 The journey from Uig to Dunvegan takes you past one of Western Scotland's very few Pictish stones, Clach Ard, and close to the attractive little village of Edinbane, now bypassed by the main road.
 North western Skye's main settlement is Dunvegan.
 The village itself spreads attractively along the shore of the sea loch and makes a good base for exploring the area.
 It is home to the Angus MacAskill Museum.
 A mile north of Dunvegan is Dunvegan Castle, the magnificent ancestral home of the Chiefs of Clan MacLeod.

 The north west of Skye has two further peninsulas: Duirinish and Waternish.
 Waternish lies north east of Dunvegan and is the central of Skye's three north western peninsulas, and amply repays exploration.
 The village of Stein is especially pretty, while the ruin of Trumpan Church, near the far end of the peninsula, is the site of one of the worst atrocities committed during centuries of Clan warfare.
-The Duirinish peninsula, to the west of Dunvegan, is the unlikely home to a trio of fascinating museums.
-They are Borreraig Park Museum, the Colbost Croft Museum and the Glendale Toy Museum.
-Together they form a triangle that gives good reason to head west from Dunvegan, even on a driech day.
+The Duirinish peninsula, to the west of Dunvegan, is home to the Colbost Croft Museum.
+The area used to have two further museums, the Borreraig Park Museum, and the Glendale Toy Museum, but both have permenantly closed .

 South of Dunvegan, a series of side roads give access to a scattering of small settlements such as Orbost, Roag, Harlosh and Ullinish.
 As you approach Bracadale, you pass the well preserved Dun Beag Broch.

 The island of Raasay lies to the east of Skye, between it and the Applecross peninsula on the mainland.
 It is only a 25 minute journey by the Raasay Ferry from Sconser on Skye.
 The main settlement is at Inverarish, and the harbour is at Clachan, close to Raasay House and beside the ferry terminus at Churchton Bay.
 Also near Raasay House are the ruins of St Maol-luag's Chapel and the Raasay Pictish Stone.
 At the north end of Raasay is Calum's Road, an inspirational 1¾ mile stretch of road build by an individual crofter between the mid 1960s and the mid 1970s.